Tyriol/typescript-tutorial/README.md

 As mentioned somewhere far above, you need to `transpile` TypeScript into JavaScript for it to be used.

-If you're using `Node` you will need to add the `typescript` package and run the `tsc` compiler tool However frameworks like `Vite` and `Next` does the compilation for your transparently in the background, so no extra legwork required.
+If you're using `Node` you will need to add the `typescript` package and run the `tsc` compiler tool However frameworks like `Vite` and `Next` do the compilation for your transparently in the background, so no extra legwork required.

 ## Resources